hiromn2/hiromn2.github.io/proving1.md

 ## A guide on Mathematical Proofs

 **Project description:** Quick tips on how to make the most out of your time in your first trial of proving things.
-If you have any suggestions, please send me an email.
+This was written to help the students I TAed while in my Masters at ITAM.
+If you have any suggestions, please send me an email!
+It is not a paternalistic set of advices, but a gathering of useful ideas that helped myself when needed.

 #### 1. Have a handy collection of definitions and (maybe) the most important theorems.
 When facing a question that you don’t know how to start, start simply by stating the definitions and theorems.
 #### 2. Divide by cases!
 It works a lot!